Mālama Awāwa O Kula

 • With the guidance of ecological and cultural advisors, we will restore a healthy watershed environment using site-appropriate native plants and trees planted in the burned areas to return native groundcovers to the understory, shrubs to the mid-story, and magestic trees to the canopy.

-This area of Kula, known as Pōhakuokalā (and Pūlehu just downhill), is home to a montane mesic forest known to biologists as a former home to a tremendous amount of biodiversity.
-As much as possible, we strive to restore the ecological identity of this area through careful sourcing of seeds within our ahu’pua’a and nearby habitat preserves and saplings that have origins nearby.
+This area of Kula, known as Pōhakuokalā (and Pūlehu just downhill), is home to a montane mesic forest which formerly held a tremendous amount of native biodiversity.
+As much as possible, we strive to restore the ecological identity of this area through careful sourcing of seeds within our ahu’pua’a, nearby habitat preserves, and saplings that have origins nearby.
 Several partner organizations have already begun growing these for us.

 • Stewardship is a marathon, not a sprint.
 We are committed to the long-term maintenance of our restoration area, and this will include careful monitoring, weeding, fence repair, and plant care.